dashbird/site/content/blog/Dashbird-turns-three-reflecting-on-year.md

 frontImage: "1mariliis/dashbird-turns-3.png"
 thumbnail: "1mariliis/dashbird-turns-3.png"
 canonical: https://dashbird.io/blog/Dashbird-turns-three-reflecting-on-year/
-author: "Mariliis Retter"
+author: "Taavi Rehemägi"
-author_image: "/images/team/mari.png"
+author_image: "/images/team/taavi.jpg"
 blog: ["business"]
-draft: true
 ---

 Another year of empowering DevOps teams has passed and what a year it's been!
 I'd like to take a moment to reflect on the journey, the milestones and challenges this past year encompassed.